We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is the session information shared or confidential?

-During an online therapy session, the information shared is confidential, but therapists may keep session notes for reference.
+A person’s information is confidential during an online therapy session, but therapists may keep session notes for reference.

 However, if the client has suicidal ideations or a severe mental health problem that requires urgent care, the therapist is authorized to contact the police or an urgent care facility.